 As you arrive through the gates, the main entry road will lead you to the Visitor's Center and Forest Discovery Center.
 Here you'll find a welcome center, gift shop, restrooms, restaurant, exhibits, and the discovery center itself.

-At the Discovery Center, you can watch the 26-minute documentary on the Cradle of Forestry, and see more than 15 different exhibits.
-Two of our favorites were the firefighting helicopter ride, and visiting the forest floor, where kids can explore under the forest.
+At the Discovery Center, you can watch the 26-minute documentary on the Cradle of Forestry, and see over 15 different exhibits.
+Two of our favorites were the firefighting helicopter ride and visiting the forest floor, where kids can explore under the forest.

-A special exhibit called "Adventure Zone" is both indoors and outdoors, and is designed for children and adults with autism to help them become more active outdoors.
+The creators designed a special exhibit called "Adventure Zone" to be both indoors and outdoors, aiming to help children and adults with autism become more active outdoors.
 This is a very hands-on exhibit.

 2 - Walk the Forest Festival Trail